leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/5bakhtinndgm_novel_as_a_dynamic_genre_model_bakhtin.md

 ---
-UID: "5BakhtinNDGM"
+Author: Bakhtin
-Title: "Novel as a Dynamic Genre Model"
+Date: 27/08/2024
-Author: "Bakhtin"
+ELEMENT: STRUCTURE
-Date: "27/08/2024"
+Elaborated: 'True'
 Prima-Forma:
-  - "corpus"
+- corpus
-  - "narrative function"
+- narrative function
-DIR: "STRUCTURE"
+Summary: Dynamic Genre occurs in modern mediums characterized by its openness to change, diversity of voices, and capacity to engage with contemporary life.
-Summary: "Dynamic Genre occurs in modern mediums characterized by its openness to change, diversity of voices, and capacity to engage with contemporary life."
+Title: Novel as a Dynamic Genre Model
-Elaborated: "True"
+UID: 5BakhtinNDGM
 ---
 ### Title: **Bakhtin's Novel as a Dynamic Genre Model**

 - **The Novel as a Dynamic Genre**: